PTI refusing to provide details of foreign funding to EC: Tariq Fazal

 He said the audit report submitted by the PTI in

 Election Commission mentioned that funds from foreign chapters were not reconciled in accounts and money was transferred with illegal means of “hundi.”
+Daniyal Aziz said an independent auditor, who examined the PTI’s accounts, had also remarked that the audit was not conducted according to international standards.

+The PTI had itself termed the shortcomings in its accounts a glitch, he added.

+He said according to Political Parties Order 2002, the PTI would be dissolved for receiving funds from foreign countries.

 PTI refusing to provide details of foreign funding to EC: Tariq Fazal